Republica:

 All of this is ‘lifted’ on a half-submerged parking garage with charging points for electric shared cars and a large bicycle parking.
 Furthermore, experimentation is being done with sustainable and circular materials and installation techniques such as greywater reuse, a self-established electric power company and micro-grid, heat recovery from air and sewage water, and waste separation.

-“We ‘opened up’ the given closed factory plot of 80mx80m to the surroundings and carefully rearranged it into an ensemble of six buildings and squares and alleys, connecting them to the neighborhood via two bridges and a monumental stairs.
-It includes a lively mix of functions: apartments (built to Rent & to buy between 60-130m2) including a tower with ten Superlofts, commercial and office spaces, a gym,
+“We ‘opened up’ the given closed factory plot of 80mx80m to the surroundings and carefully rearranged it into an ensemble of six buildings and squares and alleys, connecting them to the neighborhood via two bridges and a monumental stair.
+It includes a lively mix of functions: apartments (built to Rent & to buy between 60-130m2) including a tower with ten Superlofts, commercial and office spaces, a gym, two café-restaurants, and a mid to long-stay apartment-hotel.
+On the roof, there will be a sauna club with a pool overlooking the IJ lake.”

 Vibrant plinth